 You can also check out some adorable Chevron wet bags for damp clothes, snacks, etc from Yummi Pouch.
 I reviewed them and shared my thoughts

 Teething Necklaces are great!
 Plus, if you are getting them for a new mom, you know you’ll get her something she both needs and probably won’t get for quite some time!
 You can read this review here!
 What parent doesn’t love being ahead of the game!!!

 ABC Baby Signs is a fun little cook to help you and baby learn to sign as early as 6 months!
 How great is that?
 Baby will be able to actually tell you what they want when they are upset!
 Definitely a win in my book!

-Here’s the deal, the one with the best benefits I’ve found (and I looked everywhere I could think of) is Diapers.com If there are some other great ones, please let me know in the comments.
+Here’s the deal, I’ve looked everywhere I could think of to find all the best benefits and have listed them below!
+If there are some other great ones, please let me know in the comments.

 Amazon: Free 90-day returns, you get a completion discount when your registry end date comes (up to 15%!), freebies such as ebooks and discounts along with some limited time offers like welcome boxes (depends on timing), you can add items from any site to the Amazon registry, and a thank you tracker to help you keep things in line.

 Target: $150 registry welcome gift!
 That’s worth the time right there!
 You’ll also get a 15% off coupon for anything left on your registry, a year of baby deals, 1 full year returns and you can register items from other website to your Target registry!
 They also keep track of who has given you what, so that you don’t go crazy trying to remember!
 You can personalize your registry page and there are group gifting options so people can pitch in on larger items!

 Wal-Mart: They will send you a welcome box with $40 worth of products and you have a whole year to make returns if you need to!
 That, my friends, will definitely come in handy!
 They also have a virtual registry assistant.